v-gilbert/quantumbenchmarkzoo/README.md

 #### Installation

-1. `git clone https://github.com/Timmy/ulx-docs.git` - Download the repository to your computer.
+1. `git clone https://github.com/v-gilbert/quantumbenchmarkzoo.git` - Download the repository to your computer.
-1. `cd ulx-docs` - Change the working directory to the project root.
+1. `cd quantumbenchmarkzoo` - Change the working directory to the project root.
 1. `bundle install` - Install Jekyll and other dependencies.

 #### Run local site